 - SMART, SUSTAINABLE AND RELIABLE CITY: 21ST CENTURY INFRASTRUCTURE: Competing in the global economy and addressing climate imperatives requires updating our energy, water, waste, transportation, and internet connectivity infrastructure, as well as translating traditional infrastructure such as roads and streetlights into 21st century infrastructure.
 From the launch of a Clean Energy program, long-term investments in the Regional Wastewater Facility and San José International Airport, and new strategies for Broadband and Digital Inclusion, as well as Automated/Electric Vehicles, we must focus on developing smart, sustainable, and reliable infrastructure to shape America’s next great city.

-- STRATEGIC FISCAL POSITIONING AND RESOURCE DEPLOYMENT: We will continue to be both strategic and responsible in how we manage and balance the City’s $3.7 billion budget, and must be smart and efficient in how we serve our community.
-We will always look for opportunities to be cost-effective in all aspects of our service delivery system and consider new or expanded revenue sources, while minimizing impacts to our tax, rate, and fee payers and working to ensure equity and inclusion in how our services are delivered.
+- STRATEGIC FISCAL POSITIONING AND RESOURCE DEPLOYMENT: We will continue to be both strategic and responsible in how we manage and balance the City’s $4.7 billion budget as well as smart and efficient in how we serve our community.
+We will always look for opportunities to be cost-effective in all aspects of our service delivery system while working to ensure equity and inclusion in how our services are delivered.
+If new or expanded revenues are considered, we will minimize impacts to our tax, rate, and fee payers to the extent possible.

 - POWERED BY PEOPLE: We recognize that our over 6,600 employees power the City of San Jose and our success as a City is dependent on our ability to create a dynamic and engaged workforce.
 Our employees’ ability to provide excellent service is strengthened when we invest in attracting talent, providing opportunities for career growth, enabling an environment focused on health, safety, and wellness, and retaining a diverse workforce in a workplace that is equitable and inclusive.